Hola VPN is a popular VPN service used by millions of people worldwide.

 The VPN literally asks for something personally identifiable as your email and your Facebook account.
 What will they ask next, our home address?

 Hola VPN Cons

-Now that we have discussed the handful of Pros out of the way, we will discuss what Hola VPN is most famous for: being an unsafe, information logging and featureless VPN service.
+Now that we have discussed Pros in our Hola review, we will discuss what Hola VPN is most famous for: being an unsafe, information logging and featureless VPN service.

 There’s one single thing to point out; there are a number of things the VPN fails to do properly.

 Hola VPN has a faulty log policy and doesn’t give any regard to a user’s need for privacy.

 Hola VPN lowers the bar further down by using a substandard encryption technique.
 The method is insufficient for hiding information in this day and age.